Easy homemade corn tortillas recipe! It’s easier than you think to make tortillas at home. Master plain corn tortillas or add ancho chile and lime.

 - 1 cup yellow corn masa flour

-Combine all ingredients in a large bowl and blend well with your hands to form a dough.
+- Combine the masa flour, water, and salt (and chile powder and lime if using) in a large bowl and mix well with your hands to form a dough.
 The dough should be slightly on the dry side, and should not stick to your hands.
 If the dough sticks to your hands, add a bit more masa flour and blend again.

 **This process can take quite a bit of practice.
 If your dough tears, just roll it into a ball and try again.